 Depending upon your requirement, you may want to limit the OST file size so that it does not impact the performance of MS Outlook.
 For example, the best practice is to keep the ost file size maximum up to 1 GB.
-OST file of above 1 GB or more may cause problems like slow Outlook, increased chance of corruption, etc. To avoid such issues, you can configure OST file size limit by making changes in the registry entries.
+OST file of above 1 GB or more may cause problems like slow Outlook, increased the chance of corruption, etc. To avoid such issues, you can configure OST file size limit by making changes in the registry entries.

 Like OST file, you can also limit PST file size so that it does cause any problem in the functioning of Microsoft Outlook.
 MS Outlook uses PST file to store users' emails in the lost data storage file called PST, and the OST file is used to store data when the user works in the offline mode.
 Let us see the process to configure OST file size limit with ease.

 How to configure OST file size limit with ease?

 In order to limit the OST fie size, there are two registry entries that need to be modified.
 Those registry entries are:

 When the OST file reaches the maximum file size limit specified in the registry entries, you suggest removing the emails and other data that is not important for you.
 By deleting that unwanted data, you will free space on the OST file, and then Outlook will allow you to save more data on the same OST file.

 How to Locate Registry Entries to Limit OST File Size?